gvwilson/sdxpy-2023-02/alexapolsky-alexey/tester/README.md

 2. Write unit tests to check that your answer to part 1 works correctly.

-    Alex: I've done this by introducing another function run_tests_stats_meta_test to hold test suite
+    Alex: I've done this by introducing another function run_tests_stats_meta_test to hold test suite Actually, I had initially tried to put sample test functions into the same suite as test functions but gave up, because of recursions and other problems.
+For now I decided to call usual test functions and tester framework functions using different invocation techniques.
+Failed to test run_test with run_test :( May be Greg hasn't required it and I fell victim of my overinterpretation of requirements.
 3. Think of another plausible way to interpret part 1 that *wouldn't* pass the tests you wrote for part 2.